Google Classroom: An Online Platform for Virtual Learning

 +Helpful Hints: Google Classroom provides plentiful task-specific hints, such as how to create a course or test, where to see the results of students - so that you can quickly master its capabilities.

-+Google Workspace Integration: Google Classroom works with Google Drive for storing files, Google Docs for publishing text lectures, presentations, and polls, Google Meet for video calls, and Google Calendar for scheduling, among other popular tools.
++Google Workspace Integration: Google Classroom works with Google Drive for storing files, Google Docs for publishing text lectures, presentations, and polls, Google Meet for video calls, and Google Calendar for scheduling, among other popular virtual tools.

 +Teamwork: Several teachers can work on the course at once.
 One teacher may teach a class, while another is uploading documents for the lecture, while another helps grade assignments.